Wouldn’t it be nice to live in a fur-free home and not suffer from allergies?

 Dealing with Allergies

-Dander is dead skin particles that naturally flake off and become airborne.
+Dander is made up of dead skin particles that naturally flake off and become airborne.
 Some dogs produce minimal dander, and we call those hypoallergenic breeds.

 However, most allergy sufferers will be able to tolerate a dog with minimal dander much better.